Lucknow

 he draws together in his own dance style the strengths

-the suppleness of the torso and chest, the play of the
+suppleness of the torso and chest, the play of the neck,

-neck, head, and face, the precision of the footwork,
+head, and face, the precision of the footwork, and the

-and the fullness of movement; from Lacchu Maharaj he
+fullness of movement; from Lacchu Maharaj he learned the

-learned the stylized chals of the gat and the fluidity
+stylized chals of the gat and the fluidity of movement;

-of movement and the force needed to dance paran.
-In
+and the force needed to dance paran.
+In his own words,

-his own words, Birju Maharaj has likened Lacchu Maharaj
+Birju Maharaj has likened Lacchu Maharaj and Shambhu Maharaj

-as well as for its ability to combine abstract rhythmic
+aesthetic qualities as well as for its ability to combine

-each stage establishing a tempo and dynamic quicker
+several stages, each stage establishing a tempo and dynamic

 invocations to the gods (vandana, pranam) are followed

-and then in much faster tempo tukra, tora, and paran)
+then in much faster tempo tukra, tora, and paran) that

-that emphasize technique and variety of movement.
-In
+emphasize technique and variety of movement.
+In medium

-medium tempo come more expressive pieces that rely on
+tempo come more expressive pieces that rely on the art

-the art of suggestion: gat nikas, where the dancer hints
+of suggestion: gat nikas, where the dancer hints at a

-at a series of animal or human characters using chals
+series of animal or human characters using chals and poses;

-and poses; gat bhav, story telling; thumri, dadra, or
+gat bhav, story telling; thumri, dadra, or ghazal, where

-ghazal, where the dancer brings to life a song in that
+the dancer brings to life a song in that style; and tarana,

-style; and tarana, a recent choreographic genre in which
+a recent choreographic genre in which both technical and

-Technical virtuosity in the form of footwork is usually
+virtuosity in the form of footwork is usually reserved

-reserved for the very fastest tempo, and dancers often
+for the very fastest tempo, and dancers often enter into

-accompanists in the form of a duet (jugalbandi) where
+in the form of a duet (jugalbandi) where one imitates

-one imitates the other, trying constantly to outguess
+the other, trying constantly to outguess one's opponent.

-one's opponent.
-The ultimate aim of the dancer is to
+The ultimate aim of the dancer is to develop creative

-thereby directing the flow of energy so that it uplifts
+the flow of energy so that it uplifts and involves the

 To